 John Paul’s early career did not go without incident, and he established very early on that he was not to be taken for a fool.
 On two separate occasions, he punished crew mates for complaining about wanting to be paid upfront for their labor.
 One man was flogged so badly that he died from his wounds.
-The other met his fate at the end of John Paul’s sword, an act that he described in a letter to Benjamin Franklin that he claimed was performed in self-defense.
+The other met his fate at the end of John Paul’s sword, an act that he described in a letter to Benjamin Franklin that was performed in self-defense.

-Both of these men held high status in Scottish society, and John Paul became worried about standing trial for their deaths.
+Both of these victims had held high status in Scottish society, and John Paul became worried about standing trial for their deaths.
 He fled to his brother in Fredericksburg, Virginia, abandoning a small fortune he had been building for himself in Scotland.
 It was when he reached the colonies that he adopted the name John Paul Jones.

 On April 19th, 1775 the American War for Independence began at the battle of Lexington and Concord.
 A revolutionary spirit flew through the American colonies as the Colonial Army won their first battle against the seemingly unstoppable British Army.
 Eager to join the fray, on December 7th, 1775 John Paul Jones was commissioned into the Colonial Navy as a First Lieutenant on the Alfred, and later became the Captain of the Providence.